 She had to tie him up to get a kiss?
 Sounds doomed from the start to me.

-Jerry Ordway, writer/artist (DC Universe Presents)
+Jerry Ordway, writer/artist (DC Universe Presents)a scan of original art

 OF SUPERMAN #440When I was working on Superman during the time John Byrne was writing the books, we did a storyline that tied into George Perez's run, to address this fan request -- that Superman and Wonder Woman become a couple.
 What we tried to show was that it sounded great on paper, but they are two very different individuals, not really suited for each other.
 Some small town kid from Kansas doesn't get to marry the queen, basically.